 Figure S2.
-ROC curves of the accuracy of CMA for predicting viral non-suppression
+ROC curves of the accuracy of CMA for predicting viral non-suppression.

 True-positive rate (sensitivity), false-positive rate (1-specificity), and area under the curve (AUC) of cumulative medication availability (CMA) over 1, 3, 6, and 12 months before viral load testing for predicting viral non-suppression (VNS) at a threshold of ≥400 copies/mL.
 79,463 viral load values from 28,785 participants were included in the analysis.